12 June 2025

 • Company pension scheme with up to 15% employer contribution.

-• Eligibility for extensive British Airways worldwide staff travel benefits.
+• Eligibility for extensive British Airways worldwide staff travel benefits from day one, including unlimited basic and premium standby tickets.

-• Greater choice of 5 different fleet types (after initial freeze period).
+• Opportunity to transition to a greater choice of 5 different fleet types (after the initial fleet freeze period).

 • Life insurance benefits.

-• Discounts at selected car hire companies, hotels, and retail stores.
+• Discounts at selected car hire, hotels, and retail stores.

 Inclusion & Diversity

-British Airways recognises and values the unique originality, creativity, and identity that all colleagues bring to their work.
-The company encourages people from all backgrounds to be part of its journey towards becoming a Better BA.
+British Airways recognises the unique individuality, originality, creativity, and identity that colleagues bring to the workplace.
+The company actively encourages people from all backgrounds to join its journey to become a Better BA, fostering an inclusive and diverse environment.

 Apply